 First hitting the scene in 1988, Cyberpunk is a series that’s become synonymous with dark corporate schemes, transhuman technology and jackets with the largest collars you’ve ever laid your eyes on.
 Since its release, Cyberpunk has received multiple editions, each one pushing the game’s setting a few more years into the future, to ensure that its speculative technology continues to remain, well, speculative.
-Its most recent edition is Cyberpunk Red, a streamlined version of the sci-fi roleplaying game that takes place during the 2040s, in the years before the popular video game adaptation, Cyberpunk 2077, is set, inviting players to step into the seedy and exciting world of Night City.
+Its most recent edition is Cyberpunk Red, a streamlined version of Mike Pondsmith’s sci-fi roleplaying game that takes place during the 2040s - decades before popular video game adaptation Cyberpunk 2077 - inviting players to step into the seedy and exciting world of Night City.

-Don’t let Cyberpunk Red’s snazzy retro-futuristic aesthetic fool you, as it’s an RPG that dives into all sorts of heavy topics from the consequences of uncontrolled capitalism to environmentalism to what it means to be human.
+Don’t let Cyberpunk Red’s snazzy retro-futuristic aesthetic fool you; it’s an RPG that dives into all sorts of heavy topics, from the consequences of uncontrolled capitalism to environmentalism to what it means to be human.
 Players are able to choose from a variety of different classes for their characters, with each one having their own bizarre way of interacting with Night City.
-If you’ve always fancied yourself a musician you can create a rockerboy geared up to lead a revolution, or if you’re a fan of the 1995 film Hackers then you can live the dream of breaking into top security networks with the netrunner class.
+If you’ve always fancied yourself a musician you can create a rockerboy geared up to lead a revolution, or if you’re a fan of the 1995 film Hackers then you can live the dream of breaking into top security networks as a netrunner.
 Navigating Night City’s various gangs, corporations and major players is essential to your party’s survival in Cyberpunk Red, potentially teaming up with a particular faction or otherwise pushing back against the forces that seek to conquer the metropolis.

 Regardless of who you do and don’t ally yourself with, you can choose how you’re going to tackle the various jobs or missions that your party chooses to take on by putting points in attributes and skills.
 Whilst some characters will be more accomplished at kicking down the door all guns blazing, others are sure to prefer a more subtle approach.
 As your party gains experience, they’ll be able to improve at these approaches and branch out from them as well.
-Don’t' forget about all the cool weaponry and equipment you’ll be able to acquire as well.
-Take a trip to Night City and try to stay alive with Cyberpunk Red.
+Don’t forget about all the cool weaponry and equipment you’ll be able to acquire as well.
+Take a trip to Night City - and try to stay alive.

 Who doesn’t want to control a massive robot in space?
 Sci-fi RPG Lancer draws on classic mech anime such as Gundam and Evangelion to bring to life its vision of a far-flung future much more upbeat than the grimdark likes of Warhammer 40,000.